-Historically, New Mexico's economy has been dependent upon a few key industries that have driven development in the state.
+Historically, New Mexico's economy has been dependent upon a few key industries.
 These industries include government, retail, and oil and gas.
-These industries will continue to play an important role in the state's economy, especially as they provide well-paying jobs to many individuals throughout New Mexico's regional economies.
+They will continue to play an important role in the state's economy, especially as they provide well-paying jobs to many individuals throughout New Mexico's regional economies.
 However, New Mexico's lack of industrial diversification has resulted in volatile economic cycles in which employment and the state's ability to fund public services are highly dependent on oil and gas prices as well as federal policy decisions.
 The threat that this dependence poses to New Mexico's economy was illustrated by the COVID-19 pandemic, when falling oil prices created an outsized negative impact for New Mexico compared to other states.
 In the long run, as the world transitions from fossil fuel to renewable energy, the need for New Mexico to develop new drivers of economic growth will become ever more urgent.